williamjussiau/FlowControl/README.md

 The sensors and actuators are attached to a FlowSolver object as a list, embedded in the ```ParamControl``` object.
 The call to ```Sensor```s and ```Actuator```s is made automatically by ```FlowSolver```.
 By attaching several sensors or actuators, it is possible to use Multiple-Input, Multiple-Output controllers in the loop.

-In the example below, for the cylinder use-case, we are creating an actuator acting on boundary conditions and three point sensors at different positions.
+In the example below (for the cylinder use-case), we are creating an actuator acting on boundary conditions and three point probes at different locations.
 They are gathered in a ```ParamControl``` object, which is passed as an argument when creating a ```CylinderFlowSolver```.
 ``` py
 # Actuator
 actuator_bc = ActuatorBCParabolicV(angular_size_deg=10)